TalmageTalmage/rokenbok-controller-port/README.md

 #### Functionality:

-1. Add R and L trigger (This one's easy, I've just been lazy and these buttons are not frequently used)
+1. Add R and L trigger
 2. Compile into executable
 3. ~~Selected Channel Tracker~~
 4. ~~Handle Channel Skip when controller another controller is already on the channel~~